hansottowirtz/elpong-js/README.md

 #### Actions

-You can do actions on the `actions` key.
+You can execute actions on the `actions` key.
 There are four built in ones:

 `get`: Sends a GET and updates the fields, overwriting the original fields.